 An excused absence allows the student to make-up all possible work.
 It is the responsibility of the student to obtain missed assignments.
-It is possible that certain kinds of school work such as participation points, labs or skill-practice sessions cannot be made up and, as a result, may negatively impact a student's grade.
+It is possible that certain kinds of schoolwork such as participation points, labs or skill-practice sessions cannot be made up and, as a result, may negatively impact a student's grade

+When no excuse is provided, the absence will be unexcused and student will be considered truant.
+If the absence of a student appears to be questionable or excessive, the school staff will work with the parents to improve their child's attendance.
 If the absence is unexcused or unauthorized by the principal, a student may not be allowed to make-up the work.
 The skipping of classes may result in disciplinary action.